 Community Health Service Area

-Health Profile (Version 1.0)
+Health Profile (Version 2.0)

 2142 North Mission

 Community Health Service Areas (CHSAs) in British Columbia (B.C.) are administrative bounds nested within Local Health Areas (LHAs) as defined by the B.C.
 Ministry of Health.
 This CHSA health profile contains information about the community’s demographics, socio-economic and health/disease status as represented through various community health indicators.
-The purpose of CHSA health profiles is to help B.C.’s primary care network partners, public health professionals and community organizations better understand the health needs of a specific community and to provide evidence for service provisioning and prevention strategies.
+Unless otherwise stated, data presented in this profile are specific to North Mission CHSA.

 North Mission (CHSA 2142) is 1,430 km² in size and is an area of the district municipality of Mission located in the southwestern Fraser Valley.
 It contains a number of communities north and east of Mission as well as a large remote area extending north.
-It contains the First Nations communities of Scowlitz (Sq'�wlets) and Leq'�:mel First Nation.
+It contains the First Nations communities of Scowlitz (Sq'éwlets) and Leq'á:mel First Nation.
 Geographical features include Stave Lake, Fraser River, Mount Judge Howay, Alouette Lake, and roughly half of Golden Ears Provincial Park.
 For further information, please refer to BC Data Catalogue.

 Health Service Delivery Area:

 Local Health Area:

 Please note that CHSA-level data presented in this profile refer to CHSA boundary version 2018.
 CHSA boundaries may be subject to change because they use Census building blocks.